 Where it is clear that improvement is not being made, it may be appropriate to issue a penalty notice before the improvement period has ended.
 Parents will be informed before a penalty notice is issued if it is before the end of the improvement period.

 Penalty Notice: School will consider whether a penalty notice for absence is appropriate in each individual case where one of their pupils reaches the national threshold for considering a penalty notice.
-The national threshold for issuing a penalty notice is 10 sessions of unauthorised absence in a rolling period of 10 school weeks.
+The national threshold for issuing a penalty notice is 10 sessions (5 days) of unauthorised absence in a rolling period of 10 school weeks.
 A school week means any week in which there is at least one school session.
-This can be met with any combination of unauthorised absence (e.g. 4 sessions of holiday taken in term time plus 6 sessions of arriving late after the register closes all within 10 school weeks).
-These sessions can be consecutive (e.g. 10 sessions of holiday in one week) or not (e.g. 6 sessions of unauthorised absence taken in 1 week and 1 per week for the next 4 weeks).
-The period of 10 school weeks can also span different terms or school years (e.g. 2 sessions of unauthorised absence in the Summer Term and a further 8 within the Autumn Term).
+This can be met with any combination of unauthorised absence (e.g. 2 days holiday taken in term time plus 6 sessions of arriving late after the register closes all within 10 school weeks).
+These sessions can be consecutive (e.g. 5 days of holiday in one week) or not (e.g. 6 sessions of unauthorised absence taken in 1 week and 1 per week for the next 4 weeks).
+The period of 10 school weeks can also span different terms or school years (e.g. 1 day of unauthorised absence in the Summer Term and a further 4 within the Autumn Term).
 A penalty notice may be issued in other cases where an offence has been committed in line with the Local Authority Code of Conduct.
 Two penalty notices can be issued to the same parent in respect of the same child within a 3 year rolling period and any second notice within that period is charged at a higher rate:

 The first penalty notice issued to a parent in respect of a particular pupil will be charged at £160 if paid within 28 days.
 This will be reduced to £80 if paid within 21 days.